-A healthy take on the classic Thanksgiving dish.
-With fresh green beans in a low-carb homemade mushroom cashew cream sauce topped with caramelized onions.
-This Keto Green Bean Casserole is gluten free, dairy free, paleo and Whole30 compliant.
+Green Bean Casserole without mushroom soup is a healthy take on the classic Thanksgiving dish.
+Made with fresh green beans in a homemade mushroom cream sauce topped with caramelized onions.
+It’s absolutely incredible!

 This post may include affiliate links, by making a purchase through a link I may receive a small commission at no extra cost to you.
 Click here to read my policy.